Account Planning Template

 - Increased retention and customer growth: By identifying new opportunities to expand within your customer accounts, teams will find faster wins and more efficient growth due to the trust already built.

-- Improved customer satisfaction: By gaining a deeper understanding of the client’s business, challenges, and goals, sales teams can develop a plan and roadmap that better meet their needs.
+- Improved customer satisfaction: By gaining a deeper understanding of the client’s business, challenges, and goals, sales teams can develop a plan and roadmap that better meets their needs.

 - Better forecasting: Effective account planning can help sales teams better forecast revenue and identify potential roadblocks that could impact customers who are more or less likely to churn.